top of page

 The Joke of the Week grew organically after that.

-Oftentimes, I'd observe kids coming in with jokes in mind - isn't it the best when kids think about speech therapy outside of our sessions?!
-And so many of my students benefited from having a way to start a conversation when they arrived to my room (many of whom had pragmatic language goals related to initiating and maintaining conversations).
+Oftentimes, I'd observe kids coming in with jokes in mind - isn't it the best when kids think about speech and language therapy outside of our sessions?!
+And so many of my students benefited from having a way to start a conversation when they arrived at my room (many of whom had pragmatic language goals related to initiating and maintaining conversations).

 Because I'd put the joke's creator's name on the joke, I'd tell everyone who wanted to know the punchline that they'd have to ask the creator themselves.
 This provided an easy and positive way for my students to interact, both inside and outside of the speech therapy room.